maximilianoPizarro/LibreChat-RedHat/README.md

 [For a thorough review of our features, see our docs here](https://docs.librechat.ai/) 📚

-## 🪶 All-In-One AI Conversations with LibreChat
+## 🪶 All-In-One AI Conversations with Red Hat Chat

-LibreChat brings together the future of assistant AIs with the revolutionary technology of OpenAI's ChatGPT.
-Celebrating the original styling, LibreChat gives you the ability to integrate multiple AI models.
-It also integrates and enhances original client features such as conversation and message search, prompt templates and plugins.
+Red Hat Chat brings together the future of assistant AIs with the revolutionary technology of OpenAI's ChatGPT, styled with the [Red Hat Design System](https://ux.redhat.com/).
+This application integrates multiple AI models while maintaining Red Hat's design standards and visual identity.
+It includes features such as conversation and message search, prompt templates and plugins.

-With LibreChat, you no longer need to opt for ChatGPT Plus and can instead use free or pay-per-call APIs.
-We welcome contributions, cloning, and forking to enhance the capabilities of this advanced chatbot platform.
+With Red Hat Chat, you no longer need to opt for ChatGPT Plus and can instead use free or pay-per-call APIs.
+Built on Red Hat certified infrastructure using Podman and UBI8 container images.

+### 🎨 Red Hat Design System Integration

+This application uses the [Red Hat Design System (RHDS)](https://ux.redhat.com/get-started/developers/installation/#npm) for consistent UI components and styling.
+The frontend is built with:

+- **Red Hat Design System Elements** (`@rhds/elements@4.0.0`) - Web components following Red Hat design standards
+- **Red Hat Design Tokens** - CSS variables for colors, spacing, typography, and more
+- **Red Hat Icons** - Consistent iconography across the application

+The design system is loaded via CDN (jsDelivr) for development, and can be configured to use the Red Hat CDN for production deployments on `*.redhat.com` domains.

 [![Watch the video](https://raw.githubusercontent.com/LibreChat-AI/librechat.ai/main/public/images/changelog/v0.7.6.gif)](https://www.youtube.com/watch?v=ilfwGQtJNlI)